 - Mace: Hot breads, apples, fruit salads, carrots, cauliflower, squash, potatoes, veal, lamb

-- Mustard (dry): Lean ground meats, lean meats, chicken, fish, salads, asparagus, broccoli, Brussels sprouts, cabbage, mayonnaise, sauces
+- Mustard (dry): Lean meats, chicken, fish, salads, asparagus, broccoli, Brussels sprouts, cabbage, sauces

-- Nutmeg: Fruits, pie crust, lemonade, potatoes, chicken, fish, lean meat loaf, toast, veal, pudding
+- Nutmeg: Fruits, potatoes, chicken, fish, lean meat loaf, toast, veal, pudding

 - Onion powder (not onion salt): Lean meats, stews, vegetables, salads, soups